Low-Incidence Disabilities 101

 Note that the word “impairment” is part of the IDEA’s official language.
 We at Undivided typically use “low vision, partially sighted, or blind” for visual impairment; “Deaf or hard of hearing” for hearing impairment; and “intellectual disability” for cognitive impairment.

-As for the actual percentage of children with these disabilities, here’s what the data says:
+As for the actual percentage of children with these disabilities, here’s what the data says, with the national average included next to California as an example:

 (Source: IDEA Section 618 Data, 2022–23)